Overview

 -

 A VIBE project account: To access the full computational resources of the VIBE desktop, you need a VIBE project account.
-Contact us for more details or refer to our current pricing model.
+Get in touch for additional details and costs of the service.
 You can still access VIBE with a free account, but your resources will be limited and subject to queue times if resources are not available.

 -

-Access the UBELIX OpenOnDemand portal: Go to https://ondemand.hpc.unibe.ch.
+Go to https://ondemand.hpc.unibe.ch.
 In the navigation bar, click on “My Interactive Sessions”.
-You will see a list of available interactive applications such as VS Code server, Jupyter Notebook, and, of course, VIBE Desktop.
-Select VIBE Desktop to proceed.
+You will see a list of available interactive applications such as VS Code server, Jupyter Notebook, and VIBE Desktop.
+Select the VIBE Desktop.

 -

-VIBE system configuration form: Once you select VIBE, you will be redirected to the system configuration form.
+VIBE system configuration form: Once you select the VIBE desktop application, you will arrive the system configuration form.
 This is where you will define the parameters for your session.
 For more details on the configuration options, see the VIBE system configuration form documentation.
-Fill out the system configuration form:

 - Launch the desktop: Once you’ve configured your session, click on the blue “Launch” button.
 It may take a few minutes for your session to start.
 Please be patient while the system prepares your environment.